Suns vs. Clippers: Betting Trends, Record ATS, Home/Road Splits

 Additional Clippers Insights & Trends

-- Los Angeles is 4-6 against the spread and 6-4 overall over its last 10 games.
+- Los Angeles is 5-5 against the spread and 7-3 overall over its last 10 contests.

 - In their past 10 games, the Clippers have hit the over eight times.